Defying Trump, Rick Scott backs McConnell and Murkowski, tiptoes around false claims about election fraud

 “We almost have $30 trillion worth of debt. $30 trillion worth of debt.
 We have to hope to God that our interest rates never go up because it will never be paid for,” Scott said.
 “The Democrats in D.C. and the Republicans continue to waste your money.
 And I’m going to oppose it all the way along.”

+Trump on Sunday blasted Republicans who worked with Democrats on the infrastructure deal as “Republicans in name only” who “just don’t get it!”

-Scott made no mention of the 2017 Republican tax cuts or bipartisan covid relief bills passed during the Trump administration that added significant amounts of debt to the government’s books.
+Scott did not mention of the 2017 Republican tax cuts or bipartisan covid relief bills passed during the Trump administration that added significant amounts of debt to the government’s books.

 In the same interview, however, Scott reaffirmed his support for Senate Minority Leader Mitch McConnell (R-Ky.) and Sen. Lisa Murkowski (R-Ala.), defying the attacks that Trump has levied at both of them.
 Trump has endorsed Murkowski’s primary challenger, Kelly Tshibaka, saying in June that Tshibaka is “MAGA all the way.”